Stains can be difficult to remove in a standard wash-cycle, these tricks of the trade will have your sheets spotless in no time.

-Tip #1: Take action as soon as you notice the stain, using cold water and baking soda
+1. Take action as soon as you notice bed sheet stain

 We know it can be tempting to leave smaller stains until the next routine wash but your chances of removing them easily and completely are greatly enhanced if you act quickly, before they have the chance to set into the fabric.
 Start by rinsing the offending patch with cold water (this is important – hot water will set the stain), making sure you thoroughly wet both sides.

 While this might be all you need for lighter stains, most will need a little more oomph to send them on their way.
 Have a look and if there’s any sign of the stain left – even just a mild discolouration – it’s time to enlist the help of baking soda.

 Start by mixing one part baking soda with two parts water until you form a thick paste.
 Apply this to the offending area, which should still be damp from rinsing, and wait for it to dry completely, allowing the paste to lift the stain up and out of the fabric.
 Once dry, brush off the paste and residue before putting your sheets through the washing machine on a cold water setting.
 When the cycle’s finished, hang your sheets on the line to dry.
 It’s important not to use the dryer here as the high temperatures will effectively bake even the smallest reside into your sheets, making it very difficult to remove or reduce in future.

 2. To remove a dried stain, soak your sheets for six to eight hours